Skip to main content

 Passing Score

 PhlebotomySkills has everything you need to pass ASCP PBT or NHA CPT.
-Master the content, pass your exam, and complete your DOH application.
+Master the content, pass your exam, and stand out to Washington employers.

 Get Started Today